 How Does Microneedling Work?

-Microneedling Therapy also called Collagen Induction Therapy (CIT), and Percutaneous (through the skin) Collagen Induction (PCI), is a minimally invasive skin-rejuvenation procedure that involves the use of the MD Needle Pen.
+Microneedling Therapy also called Collagen Induction Therapy (CIT), and percutaneous (through the skin) Collagen Induction (PCI), is a minimally invasive skin-rejuvenation procedure that involves the use of the MD Needle Pen.

 With Microneedling, the top layer of the skin is parted without being damaged, leaving the skin intact.
 It does not “burn” your skin like peels or more invasive lasers.
 The needle penetration depth can be adjusted from 0.25mm to 2.50mm into the skin depending on the area of the body and the skin condition being treated.
-Using skin needling consistently will trigger the bodies repair process until the desired level of skin rejuvenation is achieved.
+Using skin needling consistently will trigger the body’s repair process until the desired level of skin rejuvenation is achieved.

 Microneedling results in the production of new collagen and elastin, improvement in skin tone and texture, firmness as well as reduction in scars, pore size, and stretch marks.

 Microneedling can be used in combination with Hyaluronic Acid and other serums to hydrate and heal the skin.

 The micro-channels created by the needles allow for deeper penetrations of topical serums for more effective results.
 This procedure can increase the skin’s ability to utilize the nutrients by up to 3,000 %.